-The console of Columbia University's 360/91 is in storage at the Computer History Museum, as of June 2, 2003, located at 1401 N. Shoreline Blvd. in Mountain View, California.
+The console of Columbia University's 360/91 is in storage at the Computer History Museum, 1401 N. Shoreline Blvd, Mountain View, California.

-Finally, here's a shot of our 360/91 control panel in "deep storage" in the Computer Museum's Moffet Field facility, before relocating to Mountain View in June 2003:
+Semifinally, here's a shot of Columbia's 360/91 control panel in "deep storage" in the Computer Museum's Moffet Field facility, before relocating to Mountain View in June 2003: